awsdocs/aws-doc-sdk-examples/rust_dev_preview/s3/README.md

   If the environment variable is not set, defaults to __us-west-2__.
 - __-v__ displays additional information.

-### select-object-content.rs

-This example uses an SQL query to retrive information from an object, in CSV format, in an Amazon S3 bucket.

-`cargo run --bin select-object-content -- -b BUCKET -o OBJECT -n NAME [-r REGION] [-v]`

-- _BUCKET_ is the name of the bucket.
-- _OBJECT_ is the name of the object to query.
-- _NAME_ is the name of the person to retrieve infomation about.

 ### s3-object-lambda

 This example lists your buckets in a specified endpoint.